AtlasPublicPolicy/ev-charging-cost-calculator/README.md

 # EV Charging Cost Calculator Version 0.2

-**NOTE: THIS IS A DEVELOPMENT VERSION OF THIS TOOL**

 The EV Charging Cost Calculator is a python-based tool that calculates the electricity costs for charging a private electric vehicle (or fleet of electric vehicles on the same meter) or a public electric vehicle charging station.
 The main purpose of this tool is to enable cross-rate analyses of charging costs for any EV charging scenario.
 For example, it could be used to calculate the cost to operate a public DCFC charger across all supported utility rates available in the [OpenEI Utility Rate Database](https://openei.org/wiki/Utility_Rate_Database).

 The EV Rate Calculator is licensed under the [MIT License](https://opensource.org/license/mit/) and is free to use and modify.
-The tool is provided as-is and with no warranty.
-The authors and Atlas Public Policy make no guarantees about the accuracy of the tool or the results it produces.
-Support for the tool is limited.
-Please report bugs in the issues section of this repository.
-Current version: 0.2

 If you use this calculator in your work, please cite it as follows:
 >Atlas Public Policy, 2023.
 EV Charging Cost Calculator (v0.2).
 Washington, DC. www.github.com/AtlasPublicPolicy/ev-rate-calculator.